willasaywhat/multiplayer-vr-demo/README.md

 ## What's this?

 A small demo where multiple people can experience WebVR together.
-Oh, and fly around as horses.
+Oh, and fly around as donkeys.

 ## How is it structured?